runette/simpleNDB/docs/NDB.md

 Gun.query(filters=[("type", "==",Gun.Types.BRONZE)], order=[gunid]).fetch()
 ```

-- Transactions.
+* Transactions.
 This model does not touch the Google Cloud Client approach to transactions.
 I have not tried any migrations to know what that involves.

 ## Other Run Time Environments

-This library and it's dependencies do **NOT** have anydependency on the Google Cloud Platform (i.e. AppEngine and ComputeEngine) to run.
-Therefore, this migration would also work for migration to other platforms.
+This library and it's dependencies do **NOT** have any dependency on the Google Cloud Platform (i.e. AppEngine and ComputeEngine) to run.
+Therefore, this approach would also work for migration to other platforms.

 Obviously, you still need a GCP project to provide the Google Cloud Datastore instance and credentials.
-You also need to make sure that those cedentials are registered to the Client in the same way as for the Dev environment below.
+You also need to make sure that those credentials are registered to the Client in the same way as for the Dev environment below.

 ## Dev Environment